Recovery is just a phone call away.

 It was initially developed to treat individuals with borderline personality disorder (BPD) but has since been adapted for various mental health conditions, including addiction.

-The core components of Dialectical Behavior Therapy (DBT) for addiction are:
+The core components of Dialectical Behavior Therapy (DBT) for addiction are mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.

-DBT also employs strategies to engage ‘treatment butterflies,’ those patients who are challenged to draw into treatment or maintain contact with their therapist.
+DBT also employs strategies to engage ‘treatment butterflies,’ those patients who are challenged to engage in treatment or maintain contact with their therapist.

 What Are the Benefits of DBT Therapy in Addiction Treatment?